diegonaranjo94/diegonaranjo94/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=OrangeScript&label=Profile%20views&color=0e75b6&style=flat" alt="OrangeScript" /> </p>

-🐍 I am a Software and Data Engineer pursuing a master's degree in Software Engineering at the Universidad de los Andes in Colombia.
+🐍 I am a Software Engineer focused in design systems and data engineering.
 (Now this is my main github profile)

 I hope this profile will be useful for your personal projects, work or as a guide to understand what you can find in a master's program related to software engineering.

 - 🔭 I’m currently working with [Safefleet](https://www.safefleet.net/) as Data and Software Engineer.

+- I have a Masters degree in Software Engineering.

-- 🌱 I’m getting better in **.NET and Azure**
+- 🌱 I’m getting better in **.NET, Java and Azure**

+- I love **3D Modeling**.

 - 👯 I’m looking to collaborate in **Startups** and **Cloud projects**

-- 🤝 I’m looking for help with **.NET** and **Angular**
+- 🤝 I’m looking for help with **Interface Design**

-- 💬 Ask me about **Python, Back-end with Flask and Data Engineering**
+- 💬 Ask me about **Python, Back-end with Flask and Data Engineering with Python and Azure**

 - 📫 How to reach me **diegoanr40@hotmail.com** or **da.naranjo10@uniandes.edu.co**